PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ minikube start
 ```

-Now that we have Minikube running lets try out a few commands.
+Now that we have Minikube running let's try out a few commands.
 The main interface into Kubernetes is `kubectl` which was installed during the Minikube installation process.
-Firstly lets confirm that `kubectl` was installed successfully:
+Firstly let's confirm that `kubectl` was installed successfully:

 ```sh
 $ kubeclt version